dougsweetser/Q/docs/Blogs/Space-time_numbers/space-time_numbers.md

 (\*, {0})
 (\*, {1})

-I found this intersing enough to devote an entire blog to the subject.
+I found this interesting enough to devote an entire blog to the subject.
 The first two look like together they could form a mathematical field.
 There is a rule in the definition that disqualifies that because the trivial group cannot be changed.
 To me that is interesting, a logical contrast to calculus.
 Only the